shane-kercheval/llm-chain/README.md

 Here's the full example from the snippet above (alternatively, see [this notebook](https://github.com/shane-kercheval/llm-chain/tree/main/examples/chains.ipynb)).
 Note that this example is **not** meant to provide prompt-engineering best practices, it's simply to show how chaining works in this library.

 - first link: defines a prompt-template that takes the user's prompt, and creates a new prompt asking a chat model to improve the prompt (within the context of creating python code)
-- second link: the `prompt_enhancer` model that takes the modified prompt and improves the prompt
+- second link: the `prompt_enhancer` model takes the modified prompt and improves the prompt
 - third link: the `chat_assistant` model takes the response from the last model (which is an improved prompt) and returns the request
-- fourth link: ignores the response from the chat model; creates a new prompt asking the chat model to extract the code created in the previous response
+- fourth link: ignores the response from the chat model; creates a new prompt asking the chat model to extract the relevant code created in the previous response
-- fifth link: the chat model, which internally maintains the the history of messages, returns only the relevant code form the previous response.
+- fifth link: the chat model, which internally maintains the history of messages, returns only the relevant code from the previous response.

 ```python
 from llm_chain.base import Chain